LouisCasillas/MyNotes/Misc/story-ideas.md

 - Story where vampires or other undead are made to do corporate jobs non-stop in windowless or underground rooms

 - story from the perspective of a prisoner escaping from his prison cell

+- A demon or alien species with lots of power is interracting with humans and the human thinks they must be very old to be so powerful but the demon/alien says "Oh no I'm fairly young.
+3 of your years."